Build Instructions

 The following steps can be used to clone and build Blend2D directly from git:

-# Get both Blend2D and AsmJit.
+# Get Blend2D and optional dependencies.

 $ git clone https://github.com/blend2d/blend2d